filecoin-project/specs/src/systems/filecoin_markets/storage_market/_index.md

 Finally, the client verifies the deal.

 16. The `StorageClient` queries the node for the CID of the message published on chain (sent by the provider).
-It then inspects message parameters to make sure they match the expected deal
+It then inspects the message parameters to make sure they match the expected deal.

 # Handoff